 So you’ve decided what type of courier business you’re going to set up.

-You might now be asking yourself the question, ‘what do I need to start a courier service?’
+You might now be asking yourself the question, ‘how do I start a courier business?’

 While the choice of the type of courier business is going to have a bearing on what you need to do next, this guide should give a high-level understanding of the fundamentals you need to consider: